 Age: 25-29 Skin: Acne-prone, Fair-Medium, Warm Hair: Blond, Relaxed, Fine Eyes: Blue

 My HG makeup product of all time!
 Have bought this several times and this still impress me to this day.
 It's ridiculously expensive here in Norway, but it lasts a long time (a year or so).
 I do not want to try anything else and love that this is tiny, compact and easy for traveling.
 I love the twist-to-close lid!

 If you can not tell by my other reviews, I'm a kind of girl who look for the best, and then stick to the products I love for years and years..

 Age: 30-35 Skin: Combination, Dark, Neutral Hair: Brown, Relaxed, Coarse Eyes: Brown

 My goodness, this stuff is AMAZING!
 Truly makes me look a few years younger, like I'm glowing!
 I see there are some disappointed reviews here.
 My guess is that these are women who are using a heavy hand when applying, which is the last thing you wanna do.
-I take a big fluffy brush, tap a teensy bit on to the lid, swirl the product on to the brush, tap off any excess and gently sweep the brush across my cheeks to the temples, slightly on the chin, high on the forehead, gently on the nose.
+I take the full face brush, tap a teensy bit on to the lid, swirl the product on to the brush, tap off any excess and gently sweep the brush across my cheeks to the temples, slightly on the chin, high on the forehead, gently on the nose.
 Oh, it leaves such a radiating glow on the skin, so sunlit and youthful, so beautiful.
 I use this, a light coverage foundation or powder (to control oil and even the complexion), mascara, a natural lippie, and then sweep this across my face.
 I love it.
 Will continue to purchase and highly recommend to other women.